ajkagy/POA-Tools/README.md

 2. Start your local parity instance and let it fully sync
 3. Build the program either in Visual Studio or run the provided release binaries.

-To Run the binaries in Windows.
-Download the binaries from the Release
+#Run binaries from the Release
+1. Download Binaries from Release (See [POA-Tools v1.0](https://github.com/ajkagy/POA-Tools/releases/tag/1.0))
-1. Open up a command prompt
+1. Open up a command prompt or bash prompt
 2. Navigate to the folder where you download the binaries.
 3. Run "dotnet POATools.dll" without the quotes